-She picked a pineapple and handed over some change, packed it into her bilum and strode towards her family, making sure to wave at the Aunty’s around the buai stall.
+She picked a pineapple and handed over some change.
+Packed the pineapple into her bilum and strode towards her family, making sure to wave at the Aunty’s around the buai stall.

-His wife had told him to get something for Kiri but he had gotten distracted and needed a moment to remember just what it was when he noticed them by the buar vendors.
+His wife had told him to get something for Kiri but he had gotten distracted and needed a moment to remember just what it was when he noticed them by the buai vendors.

-Roger adjusted his bilum strap over his shoulder darting his gaze over their direction to see if the group of Papua New Guinean’s noticed him.
+Roger adjusted his bilum’s stringy sling over his shoulder darting his gaze over their direction to see if the group of Papua New Guinean’s noticed him.
 He knew that smiling and nodding was the the courteous Papua New Guinean gesture to do when seeing a wantok but no one had noticed him.

 He often wondered how to approach them, not for his sake, but for his daughter Kiri’s sake.
 Roger didn’t want her to miss out on a bit of her culture.
 He could speak a bit of Tok Pisin, though with a heavy Australian accent, but he hoped that his daughter would learn it too one day.

 Roger turned his attention back to his daughter standing by him.
 Both were exhausted from the market, or rather, waiting for Bella to pick out the freshest produce.

 They were on their way out but as was always the case, they were now at the pineapple stand on the Sheridan Street side of Rusty’s Market.
 She always made sure they parked on Sheridan Street or above Rusty’s so they could pick up pineapples on their way out.